PostHog/posthog.com/contents/blog/missing-recordings.md

 The first place we looked was Sentry.
 There were a couple of errors in the ingestion pipeline that seemed suspicious.
 The most notable was a "Max data upload size exceeded" error that was firing a few thousand times a day.
 This seemed like it could be an obvious cause of missing recordings.
 If some data was not being uploaded because it was too big, it would make sense that we could not get a 'full snapshot'.

-To figure out what was causing this error, we looked at data that had been uploaded that was just below our size threshold of 20mb.
+To figure out what was causing this error, we looked at data that had been uploaded which was just below our size threshold of 20mb.
 It looked like large data URLs of images were the cause.

 To test this out, we made a filter that would remove data URLs from any payload that exceeded a 5mb threshold, and it would replace the image with an obvious placeholder.